 Now that we have been helping dentists start a career in the Netherlands for over four years, we take this opportunity to talk to our dentist Job Vullinghs about these past years.

-All DPA dentists who are by now working in the Netherlands know Job well, as he is the dentist who tests the candidates’ dental knowledge during the final interviews in Amsterdam.
-Because of his openness and many years of experience as a dentist, DPA Dentistry has always been eager to employ his services.
+All BGB dentists who are by now working in the Netherlands know Job well, as he is the dentist who tests the candidates’ dental knowledge during the final interviews in Amsterdam.
+Because of his openness and many years of experience as a dentist, BGB Dentistry has always been eager to employ his services.
 Apart from interviewing candidates about the technical aspects of dentistry and making sure they meet the requirements of the Dutch dentistry sector, Job also gives them some useful tips and advice to ensure a successful career as a dentist in the Netherlands.

 However, dentists are sometimes visibly nervous when they enter the interview room, as if they are about to take an exam.
 This is totally unnecessary, because Job is first and foremost a dentist who wants to make others feel at ease, so that there can be an interesting conversation between two dentistry colleagues about the different aspects of their profession.
 “By being nervous, you are more likely to make unnecessary mistakes, so I always try to make sure that the candidate is relaxed, allowing for a pleasant conversation to take place!”

 Before Job talks to the candidate, he receives their files (resumé, short bio and job experience details) to prepare himself and get an idea of the potential of the candidates in question.
 As a dentist, he is mainly interested in the amount of practical experience of the candidate, both at the university and in the clinics.
 He pays special attention to the number of individually conducted endodontic treatments, fillings, extractions, and crown placements.
 Those are the most frequent treatments for every dentist in the Netherlands.